madsum/CoffeeCorner/README.md

 Most of the application text was defined as resource "application_en_GB.properties"  so that it can be localized in a different language easily.

 The app is designed as loose coupling.
 It can be easily expanded.

+## Application execution and testing
+Java's main class is defined in **CoffeeCornerClient** class.
+Any Java IDE can run this main class.
+It is a console app so it prompts users inputs.
+Just enter a menu item number such as 1, 2 , 3, 4 , etc. Once all the order is selected you have to enter 0 (zero) for the payment.

+I have implemented an integration type of end-to-end test class CoffeeCornerClientIT.
+It can be found in JUnit's test package org.example.integration.

+You can quickly check the application's all the features such as:-
+* Give free drink on every 5th purchase
+* Give 1 free extra when beverage and a snack in the same order
+* Order all times each

 p.s: To see the free drink logic you have to make 4 purchases in the same application execution time.
 Because I was not allowed to use any kind of data storage system as a database.